 It is my distinct pleasure, as the founding Director of the new Latina/Latino Studies (LLS) Program at the University of Missouri-Kansas City, to welcome you to our website.
-We have completed the program's inaugural year, and we look forward to another productive and exciting year ahead.
-I am happy to announce that Professor Norma Cantu, formerly of the University of Texas-San Antonio, will join the Latina/Latino Studies Program in January 2013.
+We have completed the program's first two years, and we look forward to another productive and exciting year ahead.
+Professor Norma Cantu, formerly of the University of Texas-San Antonio, joined the Latina/Latino Studies Program in 2013.
 Her teaching interests include Chicana/o and Latina/o literature and film, cultural studies, border studies, and folklore and women's studies.
-While our program is still new and in development, the idea for the creation of Latina/Latino Studies originated several years ago with the commencement of discussions between the UMKC administration and the Chicano/Hispanic/Latino/Mexican communities of the greater Kansas City region.
+While our program is still new and in development, the idea for the creation of Latina/Latino Studies originated several years ago with the commencement of discussions between the UMKC administration and the Latino/ Chicano/Hispanic/Mexican communities of the greater Kansas City region.
 These important dialogues stimulated the creation and signing of a Memorandum of Understanding between the University of Missouri-Kansas City and the Chancellor's Hispanic Advisory Board on June 24, 2009.
 An important outcome was the inauguration of this academic program Fall 2011.
-Please read my 2011-2012 report to Provost Gail Hackett for a summary of the first year's activities and accomplishments.

 ¡Adelante siempre adelante!

 Miguel A. Carranza, Ph.D.

 Professor of Sociology & Latina/Latino Studies